Chit Chat Von Loopin Stab: Adult films

 Prior to Machine Gun Fellatio achieving success, Chit Chat provided scores for local adult films.
 According to Chit Chat: "We initially self-financed the band by doing porn soundtracks, which is funny and I don’t mind mentioning.
 It’s really hard to do porn.
 You think it’s going to be easy – you’re just going to get the wah pedal and knock it out, but you’ve pretty much got to write wall-to-wall sound and add dynamics for a 20-minute scene.
 It’s a lot of music."

 Present

 Chit Chat is currently researching and directing a documentary series entitled Stories of Our Town with Carnivore Films' Tony Whittaker.
 The series focuses on the history of Newcastle, NSW and relies heavily on first hand storytelling.
 The films, funded by the Newcastle Port Community Contribution Fund, have been released for free on the Stories of Our Town YouTube channel.

 Personal life

 Chit Chat has been married since 2005 and has two daughters.
 He and his family live in Newcastle, New South Wales.
+He is the uncle of comedian Rhys Nicholson.